arcticsecurity/public/docs/Harmonization.md

 For these reasons, we occasionally leave out some lexemes from the ontology and bring in new ones which represent a generic topic.
 This approach does not detract from the ontology nor its communicative function, as the core attributes communicate the relevant aspects effectively.
 Topic- or provider-specific attributes can thus be part of an observation namespace.

-It is thus important to avoid collision with the core ontology name space.
+It is thus important to avoid collision with the core ontology namespace.
 In other words, topic- or provider-specific attributes are new emerging attributes which may in time become part of the ontology if they are adopted to describe a facet of a generic topic.

 We have for example decided to use the "cc" attribute above as the authoritative country code denominator.
 Provider specific attributes are then prefixed with a provider name, e.g. "cymru cc" or "geoip cc".